ginerorama/Introduction-to-Bioinformatic-for-Biologists/Lesson_6_BASH_programming_I.md

 It worked!
 Since the first argument to this script was `4`, and 4 is equal to 4, the code within the `IF` statement was executed.
-You can pair `IF` statements with `ELSE` statements.
-An `ELSE` statement only runs if the conditional expression being evaluated by the IF statement is false.
+You can pair `IF` statements with `ELSE` statements. **An `ELSE` statement only runs if the conditional expression being evaluated by the IF statement is false**.
 Let's create a simple program that uses an `ELSE` statement:

 ```